bledsoef/rex-capstone/documents/design.md

 `/deleteReview` - POST: Given a review ID, this route will delete an existing Review object.

-`/createReviewComment` - POST: Given a data packet containing the review comment data (comment, review_id, creator), this route will create a ReviewComment object.
+`/createRecComment` - POST: Given a data packet containing the review comment data (comment, review_id, creator), this route will create a RecComment object.

-`/deleteReviewComment` - POST: Given a review comment ID, this route will delete an existing ReviewComment object.
+`/deleteRecComment` - POST: Given a review comment ID, this route will delete an existing RecComment object.

 `/updateReview` - POST: Given the review ID and a packet containing the new information, modify the existing Review object.

-`/getReviewCommentsForReview`- GET: Given a review ID, return all comments with that review_id field.
+`/getRecCommentsForReview`- GET: Given a review ID, return all comments with that review_id field.

 `/getReviewsForRec` - GET: Given a rec ID, return all reviews that point to that rec_id.